 In addition to single-family homes with land that happen to be zoned as horse property, and there are designated equestrian estates for sale.
 Several neighborhoods around the valley offer custom homes or land for sale to build your own custom home have ready-to-use equestrian options.
 Some neighborhoods have community horse facilities and equipment.

 Mark Davis of the Raiders submitted plans for an estate on a 6-acre view lot.
 He chose an exclusive brand new guard-gated designated equestrian estate community.
 These estates are all about horses but also about wide-open secure space.
 Another community near the airport has smaller lots and community facilities and trails that we really like.

 High-End Equestrian Estates For Sale

 Because Federally protected lands surround Las Vegas and Henderson, horse property at the edge of these cities is in high demand.
 Where do you want to explore?
 Around Lake Mead, the Sloan Canyon Petroglyphs, in Red Rock, or do you want to explore hills, mines, or pine trees?
-Let us know, and we will start looking for you.

 Furthermore, the Northwest has miles of custom homes on 1/2 acre or more without sidewalks.
 As an added plus, the area connects to Lone Mountain.
 Additionally, near Mt.
 Charleston, there are horse properties at Kyle Canyon and on Mt.
 Charleston.